RobTheOceanographer/robtheoceanographer.github.io/_posts/2016-1-2-HowToLatex.md

 ![CTAN LION]({{ site.baseurl }}/images/CTAN_lion_drawing_by_Duane_Bibby.gif)

-So, first thing's first: What is it and how do I install it...
+So, first thing's first: What is it and how do I install it.

 ## What is it?